marcndo/portfolio/README.md

-# Machine Learning / AI Portfolio - MARCEL AMBO NDOWAH.
+# Machine Learning / AI Portfolio - MARCEL AMBO NDOWAH

 Welcome to my Machine Learning and AI portfolio!
 This repository showcases various projects I have worked on, ranging from predictive models to deep learning systems.